Da Hong Pao Red Yixing Clay Tall Cup

 This elegant Da Hong Pao red yixing clay tall cup is simple in design to showcase the high quality of its clay.
 The dark red yixing clay is polished to a fine, slightly textured shine.
 The cup is heavy for its size and very smooth to the touch.

 This is an excellent special cup for a single person.
 It is large enough to hold all of the tea from one infusion in a small yixing pot.
-It would pair beautifully with a matching Da Hong Pao clay tea pot, such as our Si Ting or Gao Jing yixing pots.
+It would pair beautifully with a matching Da Hong Pao clay tea pot, such as our Si Ting yixing pot.

 About Da Hong Pao Clay

 This cup is crafted from a specific subtype of yixing clay known as Da Hong Pao (Big Red Robe) clay.
 Yixing clay comes from Yixing County in Jiangsu Province.
 This type of clay is prized for its high levels of iron.
 Many variants of yixing clay with different characters are sourced from different-colored layers in the soil.
 Da Hong Pao clay stands out from other varieties for the depth of color it acquires after firing, a rich red bordering on purple.
 This clay is named for that striking dark red color, which matches the deep red infusion of the famous dark-roasted rock wulong tea also known as Da Hong Pao.